Australia's Turnbull survives leadership vote; Dutton leaves | New Country 923

 The concession avoided the most conservative government lawmakers voting against the legislation in Parliament, openly undermining his authority.

-But former Prime Minister Tony Abbott, who was replaced by Turnbull in a ballot of government lawmakers in 2015, was not convinced that Turnbull had given up on reducing Australia’s greenhouse gas emissions by 26 percent below 2005 levels through legislation.
+But former Prime Minister Tony Abbott, who was replaced by Turnbull in a ballot of government lawmakers in 2015, advised Turnbull in a statement on Tuesday that “unity has to be created and loyalty has to be earned.
+They can’t just be demanded.”

-“What we want to know is: Where are this prime minister’s convictions?”
-Abbott told the ABC outside Parliament House on Monday night.

 Damian Drum, a lawmaker in The Nationals’ party, a junior coalition partner, called on Abbott to resign from Parliament instead of destabilizing the government.